Advanced Features

 - The expression's variables are initialized based on the note's properties.

-- The expression is evaluated, and the variables may change during computation.
+- The expression is evaluated, and variables may change during computation.

 In DyNode, multiple expressions are separated by ; and are executed sequentially.
 All variables are stored as double-precision floating-point numbers.